unosec/project/CodeAnalysisforSSE_Assignment5.md

 For CWE-89 and CWE-87 we performed manual reviews.
 By taking a software assurance approach, we decided to investigate if we could find evidence supporting that the software, specifically the calendar functionality, was **not** susceptible to these weaknesses.
 We found evidence that best practices for mitigating these weaknesses appeared to be in use.

 For CWE-478 we performed an automated review as summarized under Finding 1.
 A missing default cause was found in UserManagement.php.

+An automated scan of the codebase for the calendar functionality found no vulnerabilities.

 <h3><a href="https://github.com/orgs/unosec/projects/5" target="_blank">Project Board</a> </h3>